 Canvas is SCAC’s learning management system (LMS), used by classes for announcements, assignments, discussions, files, quizzes, grades.

 - Access Canvas by first logging into your TOCC Gmail account at https://gmail.com and then finding Canvas at the bottom of the Google Apps tray.
-If you don’t know your TOCC Gmail login info, please contact firstname.lastname@example.org or send a text to 928-864-9328.
+If you don’t know your TOCC Gmail login info, please contact firstname.lastname@example.org.

 - If you’re unfamiliar with Canvas, check out these Easy Video Tutorials for Setting Up Course in Canvas (about 30 minutes of content).